Earlier this year I found myself in a rut. A real estate investing rut.

 It’s almost unbelievable the success rate in sending basic emails like this.
 The very next week I set up about 10 introduction calls, many of these people giving me over an hour of their time.
 From there about 4 people stood out, and I asked to please be included on any upcoming deals they were working on.

 This step was kind of skipped for me and my chosen strategy.
-Syndication deals are put together with cold hard cash.
-Once all the investors pool their money together, the bank financing is figured out by the managing partners.
+Syndication deals require cold hard cash from investors.
+Once all the investors pool their money together, the managing partners use this as a down payment and get any further financing from a bank.

 *Note: Although I wasn’t applying for a loan personally, I can’t just blindly trust the managing partners.
 It’s very important that the partnership doesn’t plan to over-leverage and borrow more than it can handle.
 More on this another time.